nikitaprasad21/-Kaya-E-Commerce-Annual-Report-2022/README.md

 Kaya E-Store is a Clothing E-Store who sells different category clothes on different channels.
 They had a very good sales in last three months but they wants to create Quarterly Sales Report foe 2022 to understand their customers and grow sales in till last Quarter.

+### Work Process

+The dataset was uncleaned and dirty so I used Excel to clean the datset for Quarterly Analysis.
+Then I used Tableau to visualize data to predict below mention observations and recommendations.

 ### Analytics